ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Characterizing Language Workloads

 This modeling indeed accounts for many previously found patterns in \qturbo.
 For example, note that in Figure~\ref{fig:rate-cv}, the workload temporarily bursts on Tuesday night.
 This matches the fact that in Figure~\ref{fig:top}, the rate of Client A (which is bursty) also sees a peak at around the same time.
 As for request lengths, the average input length of \qturbo decreases from \emph{Midnight} to \emph{Morning} in Figure~\ref{fig:io}, aligning with the increase of request rate from Client A (whose input lengths are shorter than average) from hour 1 to hour 9 in Figure~\ref{fig:top}.

-We rely on the same causal modeling in \S\ref{sec:reconstruct} for generating realistic workloads that encompass the intricate shifting patterns, where we evaluate the accuracy and benefits of our approach quantitatively.
+We rely on the same causal modeling to generate realistic workloads that encompass the intricate shifting patterns in \S\ref{sec:reconstruct}, where we evaluate the accuracy and benefits of our approach quantitatively.

 {